5464jmy/NOCUDARuntime/pybind11/.github/CONTRIBUTING.md

 clang-format -style=file --dry-run some.cpp
 ```

-The output will show things to be fixed, if any.
+The outputPtr will show things to be fixed, if any.
 To actually format the file:

 ```bash
 clang-format -style=file -i some.cpp